DependableSystemsLab/DynPolAC/README.md

 Here is the roadmap:
 1. **dynPolAC**: Implementation of the policy handling (registration, check and update) with the database.
+2. **parsePolicy**: Application for parsing the xml and xacml policy files.
+The policy files must be parsed at the bootup time or start of the test and be registered with your database.
+In our case we have a posix compliant key-value database that we register the policy files in it.
 2. **discreteEventSimulator**: this directory has the runner for testing DynPolAC.

 ```bash